flashattention/flashattention/README.md

-# SWE with interest in React, Python, ML, LLM
+# Developer with interest in React, Python, ML, LLM